Letters from a fairy are some of the most precious gifts and we share how to Write Fairy Letters.

 - I love the anticipation of who it might be from, the warm feeling that this person has taken the time to personally write to me and the pleasure of sitting down to read it.

 And even though so much has changed over the years with emails, social media and text messages; actually receiving a personal, handwritten letter is still super special.

-When was the last time you received anything besides a bill, a window faced enveloped, or catalog in your mailbox?
-Thanks to the Internet, social media and a variety of apps, rarely do we experience the joy of receiving a physical letter from a friend.
-An emailed message just doesn’t bring the same excitement.
+When was the last time you received anything besides a bill, a window faced enveloped, or junk mail in your mailbox?
+Thanks to the Internet and social media, we rarely experience the joy of receiving a physical letter from a friend.

-Emails are faster and easier to send but there’s something special about finding a handwritten envelope in the letterbox that’s addressed to you personally!
+Emails may be faster and easier to send but they are some what impersonal.
+There is something special about finding a handwritten envelope in the letterbox that is addressed to you personally!